yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 a PM in a project is to help its key stakeholders (also known as sponsors) to make a decision: to kill the project right now or to let it stay alive for a bit more.
 That's it.

+{% quote Project sponsors need to know whether the project is worth going forward %}

 You didn't need a PM in your coffee making project because you, as its key stakeholder, were fully committed to finish it only when the coffee is ready.